OBS and NDI streaming and recording tutorial.

 You will notice that while the NDI plugin is active you can not modify the output settings so ensure you have those set or go back to the NDI plugin and untick the boxed to modify your output settings.
 I will have some more tips for the quality of your capture feed below but first, let's finish the basics.
 The next step will be capturing the feed using NDI plugin on your Capture Rig, In your preferred scene to stream or capture add a source and select NDI Source, Select Create new and name this source to your liking and click OK.

-You will be presented with a options screen, Under Source name select the feed that you named in OBS/Streamlabs NDI plugin setup.
+You will be presented with an options screen, Under Source name select the feed that you named in OBS/Streamlabs NDI plugin setup.
 Ensure you use the highest possible bandwidth for the best results unless you intend to use lower settings.
 Also, make sure the YUV Range is set to Full and the YUV Color Space is set to BT.709.
 And then click OK.
 You will notice as soon as you select a feed it will start displaying your desktop this means it is now receiving and you are ready to start Streaming and or Recording.

 Now you will have to select your stream service and enter your stream key and select a Recording Path if you wish to record as well.
 Furthermore, you will have the option to record as you stream or just make a recording for you to make content.
 Always use the X264 encoder over hardware, the CPU encoding is more powerful and yields better quality results.
 Important here as well as to ensure you select the right bitrate with the right resolution for your recording or stream.
 In my case using my hardware I Record and Stream 1080p @ 60 FPS with a streaming bitrate of 6000 and a recording bitrate of 12000.

-These setting will vary with hardware as well as any limits a streaming service might impose on your feed, but recording wise you can do whatever you want just make sure there is no lag and you have a stable stream that does not drop frames giving the best viewing experience.
+These settings will vary with hardware as well as any limits a streaming service might impose on your feed, but recording wise you can do whatever you want just make sure there is no lag and you have a stable stream that does not drop frames giving the best viewing experience.

 If you just wish to capture video material for let's say YouTube content without much hassle simply go to Output under Settings on the Capture rig.
 Then select the Output Mode and set this to Simple.
 Ensure your recording path is correct and select Indisnguisable Quality, Large File Size.
 Recording format set to flv if you lose power you can still use the captured material over mp4 etc, you can convert the flv to mp4 if your editing software needs it later on.
 Also, make sure the Encode is set to Software (x264).
 But remember this will be large files so you will need plenty of disk space and if you want to make backups you will need a beefy NAS solution locally or in a cloud storage solution.
-To start recording simply click Start Recording on your Capture rig en ensure you do not have any overlays active to capture clean material.
+To start recording simply click Start Recording on your Capture rig to ensure you do not have any overlays active to capture clean material.

 Tips & Tricks.